jpetso/versioncontrol_hg/README.txt

-hg/            Generic code for interfacing with Mercurial via command line templates/   These are our custom templates to minimize necessary log parsing tests/         SimpleTest unit tests for hg/
+hg/            Generic code for interfacing with Mercurial via command line templates/   These are our custom templates to minimize necessary log parsing tests/         SimpleTest unit tests for hg/ db/          A multitude of useful *.sql and *.dbquery files for testing
+               and resetting the database.